Connecting with your Kiwi roots: Things to do in NZ

 Taking the time to explore New Zealand can give you a greater appreciation of this place we call home, and introduce you to parts you never knew existed.
 Here we take a look at the top things to do and how you can best explore your own backyard.

 - Prepare for any weather: our country is notorious for moody weather, so yes, you will need your swimming gear and your raincoat (maybe even at the same time!).

 - Chat to the locals: They know all the best food places and sight-seeing spots.

 - Listen to the signage: our land has its fair share of natural hazards.
 If a sign says not to enter, heed its advice.

 - Clean your shoes: NZ struggles with Kauri dieback, a deadly disease threatening our beautiful Kauri trees.
 Clean your shoes before and after walking in native bush to avoid spreading the disease.

 - Take only photos, leave only footprints: Leave nothing behind but your footprints, but take as many photos as your Instagram followers can put up with.
 On that note, remember to bring a bag for your rubbish – littering makes you super uncool.

 Best things to do in NZ

-Here are three of the best things to do and see in your beautiful backyard!
+Here are three of the best things to do and see in beautiful New Zealand!